 Throughout October: Breast Cancer Awareness Month

-Breast Cancer Now coordinates this annual awareness campaign in the UK.
-Find out the vital role histopathologists play in diagnosing breast cancer by watching our interview with consultant histopathologist, Dr Mark Howard, and our 'Journey of a biopsy' video.
+This international awareness campaign is supported by a number of charities including CoppaFeel! and Breast Cancer Now in the UK.
+Find out the vital role histopathologists play in diagnosing breast cancer by watching our interview with consultant histopathologist, Dr Mark Howard, and our video on the journey of a biopsy.

 4 October: World Animal Day

-Organised by the Naturewatch Foundation to raise the status of animals in order to improve welfare standards around the globe.
-A chance to find out about the vital work of veterinary pathologists in prevention, diagnosis and treatment of disease in a wide range of animals.
+This is organised by the Naturewatch Foundation to raise the status of animals in order to improve welfare standards around the globe.
+Find out about the vital work of veterinary pathologists in prevention, diagnosis and treatment of disease in a wide range of animals.

 10 October: World Mental Health Day

-As part of our work in supporting pathologists maintain good mental health we have commissioned a professional development blog series by Dr Chris Tiplady, Director of Education at Northumbria Healthcare NHS Foundation Trust.
-You can find his blog series here
+As part of our work in supporting pathologists to maintain good mental health we have commissioned a professional development blog series by Dr Chris Tiplady, Director of Education at Northumbria Healthcare NHS Foundation Trust.
+You can find his blog series here.

 November